• Skip to primary navigation

 Recipe variations

-It is the original recipe for French yogurt cake, but you can customize your plain cake according to what you want or have in stock.
+It is the original recipe for French yogurt cake, but you can customize your plain cake however you like, using what you have on hand.

 • Add-ins: Add semi-sweet chocolate chips, candied orange, lemon, or orange zest, diced apples or pears, raspberries, speculoos crumble, or a tablespoon of orange blossom water.
-Mix your favorite add-in into the batter once the oil has been incorporated and gently combine.
+Mix your favorite add-in into the batter after the oil has been incorporated, then gently combine.

-• Flavors: Add a teaspoon vanilla extract or 1 to 2 tablespoons of dark rum.
+• Flavors: Add a teaspoon of vanilla extract or 1 to 2 tablespoons of dark rum.

 • Fruits: Add canned or fresh fruit, for example, arrange six pineapple slices in syrup at the bottom of the mold.
 Then, place one candied cherry in the center of each piece.
-Pour batter and bake as directed in the recipe.
+Pour into the prepared pan and bake as directed in the recipe.
 Then, unmold the cake upside down to reveal the pineapples.
 Or cut fresh strawberries in two lengthwise and place them at the bottom of a pan, flat side outwards.
 Pour the cake batter and bake.

 • Chocolate: Divide the cake batter into two parts and replace 1 oz.
 (30 g) of flour with cocoa powder in one part.
 Then, arrange light and dark batter in a checkerboard pattern into a cake pan, swirl, and bake.